Mark Kinsella: International career

 Kinsella won 48 caps for the Irish national team, scoring 3 times and was named Irish Footballer of the Year in 2000.
 He also captained the side in a friendly against Finland in November 2000.
 Although rarely remembered, he formed an excellent midfield partnership with Roy Keane in the qualifying stages for the 2002 World Cup.
-Keane was quoted as stating that the Ireland's form during that campaign was down to the presence and performances of Kinsella.
+Keane was quoted as stating that Ireland's form during that campaign was down to the presence and performances of Kinsella.
 After Keane's much publicised dismissal from the squad before the 2002 World Cup, Kinsella formed a solid partnership with future Charlton player Matt Holland.

 Managerial and coaching career

 While still a player at Walsall, Kinsella took on the additional roles of reserve-team manager and first-team coach.
 He was appointed development coach at Charlton Athletic in December 2006, with responsibility for the development of young professional players, liaison with the academy and the managing the reserve team.
 After the appointment of Alan Pardew, Kinsella's role was changed to that of reserve-team manager.
 It was announced on 10 June 2008 that he has been given a new one-year contract at the club.

 In November 2008 when Alan Pardew left Charlton by mutual consent, Kinsella left his post as Reserve team manager, being replaced by U18 Youth Coach Damian Matthew, to adopt a more senior role in the first team, helping Caretaker manager Phil Parkinson, while a replacement for Pardew was found.
 In December 2008, Parkinson was confirmed as the new Charlton manager, and Kinsella assumed the role of first-team coach permanently.
 He was sacked along with Phil Parkinson on 4 January 2011.
-He was linked with return to his former club Colchester United as manager in August 2009, but the job went to Adrian Boothroyd.
+He was linked with return to his former club Colchester United as manager in August 2009, but the job went to Aidy Boothroyd.

 He became manager of Daventry Town in June 2011, leaving the club in July 2012.
 Having left Daventry, Kinsella joined former St Neots Town manager Dennis Greene's coaching staff at Conference North side Histon in August 2012.

 Mark was appointed Colchester United assistant manager on 27 September 2012, to work alongside fellow Irishman Joe Dunne.

 On 1 September 2014, Mark Kinsella was sacked as assistant manager of Colchester United.

 On 29 November 2014, Kinsella was announced as assistant manager of League of Ireland side Drogheda United.
 Kinsella replaced Johnny McDonnell as manager following McDonnell's departure from the club after a 4–1 home defeat to bottom side Limerick.

 On 10 November 2015, Drogheda appointed Pete Mahon as manager and Kinsella stepped back into a coaching role.

-On 16 April 2016, the Football Association of Ireland announced that Kinsella, along with former internationals Damien Duff, Kenny Cunningham, Keith Andrews (footballer) and Stephen McPhail, would help coach some of the Republic of Ireland's youth players.
+On 16 April 2016, the Football Association of Ireland announced that Kinsella, along with former internationals Damien Duff, Kenny Cunningham, Keith Andrews and Stephen McPhail, would help coach some of the Republic of Ireland's youth players.
 Then on 31 August 2018 Kinsella moved to a specific role with the under-21s team.